 If a material breach of client or user data security were to occur, as a result of third-party action, employee error, malfeasance or otherwise, and the confidentiality, integrity or availability of the clients' and customers' data (including personal information) was disrupted, we could incur significant liability to our clients and customers and to other individuals or businesses, and the Company may be perceived as less desirable or trustworthy, which could negatively affect our business and damage our reputation.
 Security breaches impacting our business could result in a loss or unauthorized access to or disclosure of clients' and customers' information, which, in turn, could lead to litigation, governmental audits and investigations, civil claims (including class actions), compliance agreements and possible liability.
-In addition, a network or security breach could damage our relationships with existing clients and customers.
+In addition, a network or security breach could damage our relationships with existing clients and customers, resulting in the loss of clients, and have a negative impact on our ability to attract and retain new clients and customers.
 These breaches, or any perceived breach, of the platform, or other systems through which we provide our services, whether or not any such breach is due to a vulnerability in our systems, may also undermine confidence in the Company and result in damage to our reputation, negative publicity, loss of clients and sales, increased costs to remedy any problem, and costly litigation.
 We may be required to expend significant capital and financial resources to protect against such threats or to alleviate problems caused by breaches in security.